Chrismarsh/Windmapper/docs/install.rst

 Install Windmapper
 --------------------
-Activate the venv (if used), and then install windmapper.
+Activate the venv (if used), and then build and install windmapper.

 ::

     pip install windmapper

-or to automatically build WindMapper,
+To not automatically build WindMapper,

 ::

-    BUILD_WINDNINJA=TRUE pip install windmapper
+    BUILD_WINDNINJA=FALSE pip install windmapper